Asia for Visitors

 The biggest surprise was the amount and variety of wildlife in and around the hotel.
 A large monitor lizard was a regular sight every afternoon as he made his way from the beach to someplace closer to the hotel.
 Monkeys were a common sight on the walk into town, and one evening a flock of hornbills was spotted having dinner in the palms around the hotel.

-Rooms at the Westin Perdana can be booked through several of our hotel partners.
+Rooms at the Westin Langkawi can be booked through several of our hotel partners.